-- (i) Place a copy of the curve, rotated 90° counter clockwise, in the lower right cell. - (ii) Place a copy of the curve, rotated 90° clockwise, in the lower left cell. - (iii) Place a copy of the curve in each of the upper cells. - (iv) Connect these four disjoint curves in the obvious manner.
+1. Place a copy of the curve, rotated 90° counter clockwise, in the lower right cell.

+2. Place a copy of the curve, rotated 90° clockwise, in the lower left cell.

+3. Place a copy of the curve in each of the upper cells.

+4. Connect these four disjoint curves.

-The first four iterations of this construction are shown in Figure 1.
+The first four iterations of this method are shown in Figure 1.

-Fig. 1.
+Figure 1.
 First four iterations of the 2D Hilbert curve, standard view.

 The basic unit of the Hilbert curve is the familiar \sqcap shape, which may be uniquely parameterized by considering the entry and exit points into the square lattice of points being walked through.
-Using the same approach as that taken in [25], Figure 2 illustrates the Hilbert curve where the line segments of Figure 1 have been replaced by arcs.
-As noted in [25] this presentation conveys more information as it indicates at some level the order in which points are visited in a given cell.
+Using the same approach as that taken in [4], Figure 2 illustrates the Hilbert curve where the line segments of Figure 1 have been replaced by arcs.
+As noted in [4] this presentation conveys more information as it indicates at some level the order in which points are visited in a given cell.
 The arcs show that the curve enters each cell at a given vertex, visits all the points in the cell and exits through another vertex before entering the next cell.

-Fig. 2.
+Figure 2.
 First four iterations of the 2D Hilbert curve, arc view.

-Many algorithms for calculating Hilbert indices are based on a geometric analysis of how the curve decomposes into appropriately transformed smaller versions of itself.
-Nulty [31] presents a generic algorithm describing this approach with his function SpaceKey: 1.
-Find the cell containing the point of interest.
-2. Update the key (index) value appropriately.
-3. Transform as necessary.
-4. Continue until sufficient precision has been attained.
+Many algorithms for calculating Hilbert indices are based on a geometric analysis of how the curve decomposes into transformed smaller versions of itself.
+Nulty [29] presents a generic algorithm describing this approach with his function SpaceKey: 1. find the cell containing the point of interest; 2. update the key (index) value appropriately; 3. transform as necessary; and 4. continue until sufficient precision has been attained.
 This generic framework motivates our algorithmic approach.

-Find the cell containing the point of interest.
-Finding the cell amounts to determining whether the point lies in the upper or lower half-plane with respect to each dimension.
-Assuming we are working on an order mcurve, a point is represented by a point $\mathbf{p} = [p_0, p_1] \in \mathbb{B}^m \times \mathbb{B}^m$.
+Find the cell containing the point of interest Finding the cell amounts to determining whether the point lies in the upper or lower half-plane with respect to each dimension.
+Assuming we are working on an order m curve, a point is represented as $\mathbf{p} = [p_0, p_1] \in \mathbb{B}^m \times \mathbb{B}^m$.
 Determining in which half-plane the point lies with respect to the ith coordinate is equivalent to determining the truth value of $p_i < 2^{m-1}$, which is equal to the (m-1)th bit of p_i , bit $(p_i, m-1)$.

-Update the key.
-Given the orientation at the current resolution (uniquely defined by the entry e and exit f of the curve through the lattice), we determine the order in which each of the cells will be visited.
+Update the key Given the orientation at the current resolution (uniquely defined by the entry e and exit f of the curve through the lattice), we determine the order in which each of the cells will be visited.
 Knowing that all points in a cell are visited before moving on to the next, the index of the cell of interest tells us whether the point of interest is visited in the first quarter of the curve, or the second and so on.
-In other words, we may determine two bits of the Hilbert index h.
+Thus we may determine two bits of the Hilbert index h.

-Transform as necessary.
-Knowing the index i of the cell in which the point of interest lies, we may determine the entry and exit points of the Hilbert curve through this cell.
+Transform as necessary Knowing the index i of the cell in which the point of interest lies, we may determine the entry and exit points of the Hilbert curve through this cell.
 In order to proceed, we zoom in on the cell containing the point and transform (rotate and reflect) it to the canonical orientation (entry in lower left, exit in lower right).
 This can be done by taking the composition of the transforms associated with our current orientation and that of the block we are zooming in on.